Our Blog

 Age-Related Fading and Surface Brittleness

-If your asphalt surface is over 15–20 years old and starting to fade to a light gray, especially in sun-exposed areas like near Cheesman Park or the Highlands, it’s probably past its prime.
+If your asphalt surface is over 15–20 years old and starting to fade to a light gray, especially in sun-exposed areas at business fronts near Cheesman Park or the Highlands, it’s probably past its prime.

 Asphalt loses its flexibility and protective oils over time due to UV exposure and oxidation.